 Participation in PRRLA（2020-）

 For the mutual lending and borrowing of materials with overseas universities (ILL) and cataloguing, Keio University participates in and utilizes the services of OCLC (Online Computer Library Center, Inc.), the world's largest bibliographic utility.
-Keio University promotes the collection and exchange of information on case examples of libraries in various countries and the latest trends at OCLC through attending international conferences hosted for participating libraries in the Asia-Pacific region.
+Keio University promotes the collection and exchange of information on case examples of libraries in various countries and the latest trends at OCLC through attending international conferences as a member of the Asia Pacific Regional Council.

-Keio University joined the Research Library Group (RLG), a mutual aid organization for research libraries in the U.S.A., as a general member in October 2002.
-Although RLG later became a part of OCLC, in July 2011, the OCLC Research Library Partnership (ORLP) was established and took over the RLG, and Keio University became an official ORLP member thereof.
-As the first university from East Asia to participate in ORLP, Keio University was cooperating with surveys and research related to research libraries, including on metadata.
-Keio had also hosted international forums for university libraries to which ORLP staff members were invited.
+Keio University joined the Research Library Group (RLG), a consortium of research libraries based in the U.S.A., as a general member in October 2002.
+In 2006 the RLG merged with the OCLC, and in July 2011 the OCLC Research Library Partnership (ORLP) was established and took over the RLG, making Keio University the first university from East Asia to become an official member.
+Keio University remained active in the group until June 2020.
+In that time, Keio University cooperated in surveys and studies related to research libraries including metadata, and held an international forum on university libraries with ORLP staff attendees.